NathanKleekamp/image-thumb-generator/README.md

-Used for going through a Wordpress uploads directory (non-recursively) and generating thumbnails at a single specific size, instead of regenerating all the thumbs at all the sizes.
+Used for going through a Wordpress uploads directory and generating thumbnails at a single specific size, instead of regenerating all the thumbs at all the sizes.

 Runs through a given directory looking for filenames that don't end in  "-WidthxHeight.ext" (-1074x483.jpg, for example), resizes, and then crops to the desired dimensions.